 When should I buy new replacement windows?

 Adding new replacement windows to your home can be valuable in many ways.
-For homeowners looking down the road toward eventually selling their homes, energy efficient windows can be a strong selling point for your realtor and can increase a home’s value.
-Additionally, there are benefits you’ll enjoy right away, like the savings on your home energy bills from increased window efficiency.
-Also, your comfort levels will also benefit, from reduced drafts and better overall comfort for everyone in your house.
+For homeowners looking down the road toward eventually selling their homes, energy-efficient windows can be a strong selling point for a realtor and can increase a home’s value.
+Additionally, there are benefits you’ll enjoy right away with new windows, like the savings on your home energy bills from increased window efficiency.
+Also, your comfort levels will also benefit, thanks to reduced drafts and better overall comfort for everyone in your house.
 Today’s replacement windows perform better than their older counterparts and enhance the quality of life in the home.
 They are a great investment both financially and in less tangible ways.

 Is vinyl my best choice for new replacement windows?

 Vinyl is an excellent choice for replacement windows, especially in Florida.
 It is strong enough to handle heavy glass without the sashes and frames being too thick, and it is extremely durable.
 Vinyl windows are also very low maintenance and easy to clean.
 Plus, they bring the extra benefit of being very affordable.
-The vinyl we offer in our products is a pure virgin, medical grade, PVC that is guaranteed never to, fade, peel, discolor, crack or yellow.
+The vinyl we offer in our products is a pure virgin, medical grade, PVC that is guaranteed never to fade, peel, discolor, crack, or yellow.
 Aluminum is a great conductor of heat, which we have plenty of in Florida and don’t want more added to our homes.
-Wood rots, invites insects, swells and warps which also doesn’t make for a good window in Florida’s harsh environment.
+Wood frames rot, invite insects, and swells and warps, which also doesn’t make for a good window in Florida’s harsh environment.
 These are some of the best reasons to go with a vinyl product that we offer here at The Window Depot.

 Will new windows stop condensation?